TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

    The abstract class :php:`\TYPO3\CMS\Core\Service\AbstractService` has been removed.
 See :ref:`services-developer-service-api-migration`.

-The :php:`AbstractService` has been removed and it is planed to also deprecate the other methods of the Service API in the future.
+The :php:`AbstractService` has been removed and it is planned to also deprecate the other methods of the Service API in the future.
 The Service API should only be used for frontend and backend user :ref:`authentication
 <authentication>`.